Water Deer Interaction with Humans - Conservation Efforts

 Schedule 14 clarification

-Contrary to some statements I have seen on other websites and social media, the UK Government's Guidance on section 14 of the Wildlife and Countryside Act 1981, published in 2007, does include an exception for "Emergency in situ assistance", for which they state that it is not considered an offence under the Act to free an individual covered by Schedule 9 that has become accidentally and unintentionally entrapped, entangled in a fence, for example.
+Contrary to some statements I have seen elsewhere online, the UK Government's Guidance on section 14 of the Wildlife and Countryside Act 1981, published in 2007, includes a provision for "Emergency in situ assistance".
+This provision states that it is not considered an offence under the Act to free an individual covered by Schedule 9 that has become accidentally and unintentionally entrapped—entangled in a fence, for example.
 If the animal is brought into captivity for rehabilitation or veterinary attention, however, it cannot be released back into the wild once deemed fit.
-Equally, researchers would require a license to trap and release any species on the Schedule for the purpose of scientific study.
+Equally, a license is required to trap and release any species on the Schedule for the purpose of scientific study.

 In China